Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite achieving positive results, the power supply system for the coal industry still reveals many limitations, such as: the infrastructure of some power lines and equipment has been in operation for many years, its load capacity is limited, and it is vulnerable to natural disasters; the renovation and upgrading have not been synchronized, so the risk of localized overloading still exists, especially in areas with rapidly increasing load.

 From a business perspective, the requirements for reliable power supply are becoming increasingly stringent.
 A representative from Quang Hanh Coal Company stated that, given the nature of their underground mining operations involving gas, even short power outages pose serious safety risks.
-However, because the company is located at the end of the power supply line, the stability of the electricity supply is not high, especially during periods of heavy rain and thunderstorms.
+However, because the company is located at the end of the power supply line, the stability of the power supply is not high, especially during periods of heavy rain and thunderstorms.

 Similarly, at Vang Danh Coal Company (the unit with the largest electricity consumption in TKV), the pressure to ensure electricity supply for production is increasing.
 In 2025, the unit had to use backup generators in many cases of power outages.
 Entering 2026, with a production target of 3.9 million tons of coal and an expected electricity demand of over 116 million kWh, the challenge of ensuring a reliable backup power supply becomes even more urgent.